percona/k8spsmdb-docs/docs/monitor-kubernetes.md

 As a result, you have the `customresource-config-ksm` ConfigMap created.

-### Install the Victoria Metrics kubernetes monitoring stack
+### Install the Victoria Metrics Kubernetes monitoring stack

 1. Add the dependency repositories of [victoria-metrics-k8s-stack](https://github.com/VictoriaMetrics/helm-charts/blob/master/charts/victoria-metrics-k8s-stack) chart.